ff34d/jupiter/README.md

 **Rules:** 📜

 - A module must always return an **object** with functions and parameters.
-- The exported object must implement `BaseModule`.
+- The exported object must implement `ModuleApi`.
-- Each module must provide an interface for its return object to ensure type safety.

 ---